BAFTA TV Awards 2018: winners in full

 King Charles III

-Murdered for Being Different
+WINNER: Murdered for Being Different

 Entertainment programme